 In all dealings in property, participants need to be familiar with a wide range of technical terms and jargon.
 All sectors of commerce have their own industry specific terminology; the property industry is no exception.
-As an introduction to the property industry, Bayleys have compiled a glossary of the most commonly used property terms.
+Some of the most commonly used property terms are:

 The status of an agreement for sale and purchase which is subject to specified conditions to be satisfied to make it binding.